Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 Ubiquiti UniFi Network setup and management: Most comprehensive, yet non-intimidating

-No matter which UniFi console you get, you can set it up the way you handle any standard router.
+No matter which UniFi console you get, you can set it up just like any standard router.

 Specifically, from a connected computer, navigate the browser to the default IP address, which is 192.168.1.1.
 The rest is self-explanatory.
 You’ll be asked to create an admin account and, if you have a Wi-Fi-integrated unit, a Wi-Fi SSID and password.
 That’s it!
 Now your network is ready.